Mozambique army says town attacked by insurgents is now secure

-MAPUTO (Reuters) - The town in northern Mozambique that was attacked by Islamic State-linked insurgents in late March is now secure after the military killed a “significant number” of militants and cleared one final area, an army spokesman said.
+MAPUTO (Reuters) - The town in northern Mozambique that Islamic State-linked insurgents attacked late last month is now secure after the military killed a significant number of militants and cleared one final area, an army spokesman and a provincial official said.

 “We have completed the clearing (of the town).
 It was the only sensitive area that we needed to clear. ...
-It is completely safe,” spokesman Chongo Vigidal said, in comments broadcast by state TV channel TVM late on Sunday.
+It is completely safe,” army spokesman Chongo Vidigal said in comments broadcast by state TV channel TVM late on Sunday.

+Armindo Ngunga, secretary of state for the Cabo Delgado province, told Reuters on Monday that the town of Palma was “under the control of the state”.

+“There was significant loss of human life, infrastructure destroyed.
+But people are safe now,” Ngunga added.

 Insurgents on March 24 attacked the coastal town of Palma, near natural gas projects worth $60 billion that are meant to transform Mozambique’s economy.
-Clashes continued nearby as recently as Friday, security sources say.
+Mozambique’s government says dozens died in the assault, and security sources say clashes continued outside the town as recently as Friday.

 Reuters has not been able to verify the accounts from Palma independently.
 Most means of communication with the town were cut off after the attack began.